w3c/wai-curricula/content/index.md

 ## Introduction
 {:.no-display}

 This resource provides a set of role-based curricula on web accessibility.
-You can use it to create and compare courses, training, and certification programs.
+You can use it to create and compare courses, training, and certification programs that include accessibility.
 It includes the following parts:

 * Introductory curriculum for the entire project team
 * Curriculum for developers, such as front-end developers